What is travel insurance?

 It's crucial to compare different levels of cover to find travel insurance that best suits your individual needs.
 The RAC's single trip cover doesn't have an age limit, making it a flexible option for older travellers.
 For those looking at annual policies, the RAC provides coverage up to the age of 80.

-When you choose RAC Travel Insurance, we consider a wide range of pre-existing medical conditions and always try to offer the best quotes based on your needs - helping you have complete peace of mind for your next trip.
+When you choose RAC Travel Insurance, we consider a wide range of pre-existing medical conditions and always try to offer the best quotes based on your needs – helping you have complete peace of mind® for your next trip.

 With the RAC, you’ll need to declare if you’re currently experiencing any medical conditions.
+Please note, cover is not provided for any conditions that are:

 Travel insurance works by giving you financial protection against issues that can happen while travelling.
 You buy a policy and pay a premium based on your destination, trip length, and the level of cover you choose.
 Our standard policy covers things like medical emergencies, trip cancellations, and lost luggage.